Ecostate Maps and the SageCon Landscape Planning Tool

 Threat-Based Ecostate Maps apply the power of satellite imagery and machine learning to the concepts of Threat-Based Land Management.

-Threat-Based Ecostate Maps provide a spatial depiction of sagebrush rangeland condition across public and private land in eastern Oregon and across the sagebrush biome.
+Threat-Based Ecostate Maps provide a snapshot of sagebrush rangeland condition across public and private land in eastern Oregon and across the sagebrush biome.
 Ecostate maps are based on the principles of Threat-Based Land Management (Johnson et al 2019) as a framework to identify and address the primary large scale drivers of ecosystem change in the northern Great Basin: invasive annual grasses, conifer encroachment, and wildfire.
 Change over time is captured from circa 1990 to present, with map updates each year.

 Version 4 changes: